 Before entering into marriage, rich and famous couples normally reach for an agreement as to how they would divide their assets and liabilities in case of divorce.
-Through a pre-nuptial agreement, parties are able to protect their financial assets and settle beforehand whatever issue that may arise upon divorce.
+Through a pre-nuptial agreement, parties can protect their financial assets and settle beforehand whatever issue that may arise upon divorce.

 Pre-nuptial agreements are not only for rich couples.
-To minimize the conflicts that may arise in post-separation proceedings, couples are encouraged to execute a pre-nuptial agreement regardless of the status in life.
+To minimize the conflicts that may arise in post-separation proceedings, couples are encouraged to execute an agreement regardless of the status in life.

-Entering into a pre-nuptial agreement can be deceiving itself.
+Entering into a prenuptial agreement can be deceiving itself.
 Non-disclosure of assets and unreasonable pressures are common pitfalls of pre-nuptial agreements that couples can fall unto when not being careful.
-It should be noted that the court provides a stringent legal requirements which couples should follow in order to avoid dismissal of the case.
+It should be noted that the court provides stringent legal requirements which couples should follow to avoid dismissal of the case.

 The legal advice must also come from a lawyer in an Australian jurisdiction.
-If the legal advice came from a lawyer practicing in another country, the case may be set aside by the court.
-When drafting the pre-nuptial agreement, the lawyers of the couples are required to be present.
+If the legal advice came from a lawyer practising in another country, the case might be set aside by the court.
+When drafting the agreement, the lawyers of the couples are required to be present.

-Couples should put whatever agreements they have reached into a written or Binding Financial Agreement with the presence of their individual lawyers.
-To prove the same, the lawyers will also sign a Statement of Independent Legal Advice and attach it with the BFA.
+Couples should put whatever agreements they have reached into a written or Binding Financial Agreement with the presence of their lawyers.
+To prove the same, the lawyers will also sign a Statement of Independent Legal Advice and attach it to the BFA.

-If you are planning to get married and you felt the need to enter into a pre-nuptial agreement, do not hesitate to contact Armstrong Legal for a timely advice tailored to your situation.
+If you are planning to get married and you felt the need to enter into a prenuptial agreement, do not hesitate to contact Armstrong Legal for timely advice tailored to your situation.
 Speaking with a competent family lawyer largely helps in avoiding the potential pitfalls of pre-nuptial agreements.